karim-bugsnax/Reservation-App-MongoDB/README.md

 You will have a choice between 4 different time frames.
 Input all the needed feilds, and boom you are finished :)

+# AI Support / Utility

+While I did not have the time to make an AI to extract data, one idea I had was to make a suggestion bot.

+Essentially, it would analyze the most choosen times, and recommend to users other times, that way the working team could have an easier time managing reservation, rather than having days with full meetings, and other days with no meetings.

+This data could also be harvested to see when people tend to choose meetings in general.

 # Comments / Important Notes

 - ignore the thank you page : it does not send an email (this was just for it to look professional)